 For Chan and his family, Lunar New Year is still an important part of their lives and not just for the food.
 As a bachelor, Chan is also still often a recipient of red envelopes, the traditional gift of money inserted in ornate red envelopes and given to friends, relatives, or to kids and grown up children by their parents.

 “Since I’m not married I still get them from my siblings and my parents,” Chan notes “but as a kid that was often your income during the year.
 You could save it, but you could also gamble; where I grew up, Chinese New Year was the only time that kids would be allowed to gamble.
 For a lot of us this was the first taste of gambling we had.”

-The following recipes provided by Chef Sonny Sung are part of what his family will have on their table for this Chinese New Year.
+The following recipes provided by Chef Sonny Sung are part of what his family will have on their table for this Lunar New Year.

 Striped Bass (or BC Rock fish)

 1 piece 16 oz striped bass fillet or BC Rock fish

 1 tbsp sliced fresh ginger